 Approximately ten teachers will be selected for the 2019-2020 year.
 Efforts are made to honor educators from a mix of grade levels and subjects as well as geographical locations.
 The primary criteria for selection are excellence as a classroom teacher and potential for sharing professional experience with IU teacher education students.
 Decisions will be announced to all applicants by early March 2019.

-Award recipients are expected to attend the Celebration of Teaching ceremony in Bloomington in April 2019, and then return to campus during September 2019 to participate in an Armstrong Teacher Educator discussion panel attended by IU students.
-The program pays for all travel and lodging expenses for both events, as well as costs to hire substitutes for teachers’ classrooms while they are in Bloomington.
-Following the September panel, participants will also receive a $500 honorarium.
+Award recipients are expected to attend the Celebration of Teaching ceremony in Bloomington in April 2019, and then return to campus during fall 2019 to participate in two Armstrong Teacher Educator discussion panels attended by IU students.
+The program pays for all travel and lodging expenses for all events, as well as costs to hire substitutes for teachers’ classrooms while they are in Bloomington.
+Following the second fall panel, participants will also receive a $500 honorarium.

 Armstrong Teacher-in-Residence: Option to Express Interest and Availability